Totomosic/osrs-simulator/CONTEXT.md

 One live attempt of an encounter, including its current phase, timers, spawned actors, and completion state.
 _Avoid_: Room instance, encounter definition

+**Encounter Recording**:
+An observation log of one active encounter over time.
+An encounter recording captures the initial scene and actor state plus the absolute facts that changed on each tick, rather than the player inputs, random seed, or state deltas needed to re-run the encounter.
+_Avoid_: Replay log, input log, delta log

+**Recording Playback**:
+A presentation of an encounter recording by applying the recorded facts directly.
+Recording playback is a view of observed encounter history, not a resumed active encounter.
+_Avoid_: Simulation replay, encounter resume

 **Scene Coordinate**:
 A tile position inside the loaded scene, identified by plane, x, and y.
 Scene coordinates currently follow OSRS scene bounds, but they are distinct from persistent world coordinates.
 _Avoid_: Map coordinate